 Therapy services are located in the Rehabilitation & Sports Medicine Center on the lobby level of the Hospital building on Monroe Clinic's main campus.
-For a building map (scroll to page 2) click here.
+Click for a building map in English or Spanish (scroll to page 2).

 Aquatic therapy is a specialized form of physical or occupational therapy, where treatments and exercises are performed in water for relaxation, fitness, physical rehabilitation, and other therapeutic benefits.
 Aquatic therapy can be used, even if a patient does not know how to swim.
 Patients can perform each exercise while standing in the water, holding onto the side of the pool, or using a flotation device.
 Aquatic therapy is done with Janelle Gobeli, DPT, at the Green County Family YMCA.
 Scheduling is done through Monroe Clinic.